 RFID – radio frequency identification – uses RFID tags and chips to hold data, much like barcodes do.
 These tiny tags and chips have small antennas which send and receive radio signals from an RFID reader.

-After a false start in the early 2000s, the UHC (ultra-high frequency) RFID market has gained some significant momentum as applications are showing genuine ROI.
+After a false start in the early 2000s, the UHF (ultra-high frequency) RFID market has gained some significant momentum as applications are showing genuine ROI.

 RFID technology now offers several advantages to the automotive manufacturing industry in particular.